awsdocs/amazon-ecs-developer-guide/doc_source/ecs-using-tags.md

 To see the cost of your combined resources, you can organize your billing information based on resources that have the same tag key values\.
 For example, you can tag several resources with a specific application name, and then organize your billing information to see the total cost of that application across several services\.
 For more information about setting up a cost allocation report with tags, see [The Monthly Cost Allocation Report](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/configurecostallocreport.html) in the *AWS Billing User Guide*\.

+Additionally, you can turn on *Split Cost Allocation Data* to get task\-level CPU and memory usage data in your Cost and Usage Reports\.
+For more information, see [Task\-level Cost and Usage Reports](usage-reports.md#task-cur)\.

 **Note**
-If you've turned on reporting, data for the current month is available for viewing after 24 hours\.
+If you've turned on reporting, it can take up to 24 hours before the data for the current month is available for viewing\.

 ## Working with tags using the console<a name="tag-resources-console"></a>